BIO244 Plant Biotechnology: Cell- and Tissue Culture and Genetic Modifications

 Basic knowledge of genetics (BIO120) and plant physiology (BOT130).
 It is the student's responsibility to have the necessary knowledge beforehand, or study alongside on their own.

-The practicals in the lab are obligatory and neccessary to gain full benefit from this course.
+The practicals in the lab are mandatory and important to gain full benefit from this course.
 The lab reports are the basis for the evaluation and hence obligatory too, even for those which you may have had a valid excuse for not attending in person.

 Basic knowledge in Natural Sciences